-In both clinical and preclinical studies, iNKT cells have been observed to not cause, and to actually actively suppress, GvHD, lowering the safety risks associated with other allogeneic immune cells.
+GvHD is an important driver of toxicity with most cell therapy approaches.
+Unlike conventional αb T cells, iNKT cells do not require gene editing of the TCR to eliminate risk of GvHD due to the monomorphic nature of the CD1d ligand of the iNKT cell TCR.
+In both clinical and preclinical studies, iNKT cells have been observed not to cause, but instead to actively suppress, GvHD, lowering the safety risks associated with other allogeneic immune cells.
 Higher iNKT cell counts following HSCT for acute leukemia correlates with lower risk for GvHD, and vice versa.
-Unlike conventional α b T cells, iNKT cells do not require gene editing of the TCR to eliminate risk of GvHD due to the monomorphic nature of the CD1d ligand of the iNKT cell TCR.